 Followups can either be part of the same email thread or you can start a new thread.
 I personally use the same thread if I am not sure the person I am emailing remembers me.

-If you are starting a new thread, following are some the things which work in the subject line:
+If you are starting a new thread, the following are some of the things that work in the subject line:

-- A sense of urgency: Creating a sense of urgency by using words like tomorrow, this week etc increase the open rate
+- A sense of urgency: Creating a sense of urgency by using words like tomorrow, this week, etc increases the open rate

-- Numbers combined with adjectives: Phrases like Quick 15 mins call, short 30 mins meeting helps you increase your open rate
+- Numbers combined with adjectives: Phrases like Quick 15 mins call, and short 30 mins meeting helps you increase your open rate

-- Keep it short: Short headlines tend to get more opens than long ones
+- Keep it short: Short headlines tend to get more open than long ones

 Remember the aim of the subject line is to increase the interest of the prospect so that they open the email.